SamWalts/samwalts.github.io/index.md

 | Disaster / Tracking   | 0.0105                     | 0                      | 0.0050                 |
 | Reset                 | 0.1889                     | 0.0987                 | 0.1017                 |

-_Figure 5b - Table of loading times for the Original, Enhancement 1, and Enhancement2, in seconds_
+_Figure 4b - Table of loading times for the Original, Enhancement 1, and Enhancement2, in seconds_

 This uses O(n) * (number of additional dataframes) memory and keeps the O(1) time complexity for retrieving the cached dataframes, but creates the copy for instant reference in the application by removing the extra database calls.
-This is the best option for the user experience, as shown above in the _Chart 1_ bar Chart, with an essentially instant response time when selecting different types of rescue animals.
+This is the best option for the user experience, as shown above in the _Figure 4a_ bar Chart, with an essentially instant response time when selecting different types of rescue animals.
 However, this does cache each of the data frames, and will use extra memory to do so.
 This is not a problem for smaller data sets, but with every added option, the memory required would rapidly increase.
 The “Reset” button is the only button that will make a new API call to retrieve the data in the MongoDB database and catch any potential updates.

 ## Experiment Synopsis

 The time was captured by using the time module in Python, and making a start, and end point inside of the update_dashboard() method, then making a print statement with the elapsed time.
 I would then select each option and read from the console the time for each.
-The tests were then run 5 times each, and the result is the _Figure 1_ table, and _Figure 2_ bar chart of the average over 5 times.
+The tests were then run 5 times each, and the result is the _Figure 4a_ table, and _Figure 4b_ bar chart of the average of 5 attempts.

 | Type of Search        | Original Artifact Time (s) | Enhancement 1 Time (s) | Enhancement 2 Time (s) |
 |:----------------------|:---------------------------|:-----------------------|:-----------------------|